chhotii-alex/prospective-randomizer/README.md

 Compute the z-score normalized vectors for each of the new subjects.
 While there are  subjects not yet assigned to groups whose group assignment is needed:
     Find the smallest group size.
-    Find the groups whose size is equal to the smallest group size.
+    Find the groups whose sizes are equal to the smallest group size.
     For each of the smallest-group-size groups, compute the z-score normalized mean vector.
     For each of the smallest-group-size groups, for each new subject, Compute the dot product of its normalized mean and the subject's.
-    Add the new subject to the smallest-group-size group for which this dot product is the least (i.e. most negative).
+    Add the subject to the smallest-group-size group for which this dot product is the least (i.e. most negative).
 ```
 A drawback of equalizing more than one feature is that the more features are used, the poorer the expected
 equalization on any one dimension.
 Thus, unimportant features should not be used, lest they damage the equalization